squinkylabs/Demo/docs/vco3.md

     / (1 + T(1.296008659) * simd::pow(x, 2) + T(0.7028072946) * simd::pow(x, 4));
 ```

-Maybe the GCC compiler is not able to convert this into SIMD code that will fit in the 8 registers allowed by the VCV legacy compatibility.
+Maybe the GCC compiler is not able to convert this into SIMD code that will fit in the 8 registers allowed by the VCV legacy compatibility?
 So, as a lark, we replaced `-march=nacona` with `-march=native`, which is how you tell GCC "go crazy, use all the SIMD features of my computer".

 This made the result 3X faster, suggesting our theory could be correct.